maheshsabnis/blazeclan_exp/README.md

                     - They are function Objects, those returns a JSON object witbh method and data properties
                     - Syntax
                         - function MyObject([parameters]){  ..... return { K:V, K1:V1, ..... };   }
-                            - K is the name of function or Data Member
+                            - K is the name of function or DataList
+                                - Provide the Value Filter for INput Text Elements e.g. Auto-Complete
+                            - Description List
+                                - List with Items havinf Sub-Items     Member
                             - V is the implementation if K is function or value is K is data member
                     - USe the function object when the final or not-extendable logic must be added in application
                 - Immediately Invokable Function Expressions aka IIFE